 How do I reduce the stress of remote meetings?

 Remote work and meetings can be stressful but you can reduce the stress by allowing the attendees as much flexibility as you can.
 Have shorter meetings with clear agenda items and try to keep buffers between them to keep them attentive.
-Also, use as many collaboration tools and features (screen-share, whiteboards, google docs, etc.) as you can to make things even easier.
+Also, use as many collaboration tools and features (screen-share, whiteboards, google docs, a meeting note app, etc.) as you can to make things even easier.

 What’s the best time of day to conduct remote meetings?